wormhole-foundation/docs.wormhole.com/docs/reference/ecosystem/README.md

 ### Algorand

-Algorand is a leading blockchain on the state proof front and repesents the bleeding edge of trustlessness.
+Algorand is a leading blockchain on the state proof front and represents the bleeding edge of trustlessness.
 These contracts are written in Python.

 ### Aptos

-Aptos is characterized by its optimisitic approach to computation parallelization to bring increased performance.
-These contracts are written in Move.
+Aptos is characterized by its optimistic approach to computation parallelization to bring increased performance.
+These contracts are written in Move.] in an object-oriented model.

 ### NEAR